muhammadnaqdi/kbhit/README.md

 # kbhit
-A Unix-friendly version of conio kbhit.
+A Unix-friendly version of conio's kbhit.
 The code used in this tiny project is mainly addopted from http://shtrom.ssji.net/skb/getc.html.

 # Dummy main.c